What is Colorectal Cancer? An Overview

 Source: Shutterstock.

-Colon cancer and rectal cancer, collectively referred to as colorectal cancer (CRC), happens when the cells in the lining of the large intestine and rectum multiply and grow out of control.
+Colon cancer and rectal cancer happen when the cells in the lining of the large intestine and rectum multiply and grow out of control.
+Colorectal cancer, or CRC for short, is the collective term for the two cancers.

 Abnormal cells develop to first form polyps that can also turn into cancer.